 Our market peaked in 2005/2006, so I went back to 2005 to summarize all sales for homes listed $2M or higher:

 The sales stats show the demand for $2M+ homes has steadily declined since 2006.
 I noted the Lehman Brothers Bankruptcy since it heralded the beginning of the current Great Recession.
 Still, credit for high-end properties tightened-up many months before that.
-My own personal benchmark was a very tough $1M closing in March of 2008.
-The buyer got what could have been the last jumbo loan with 5% down offered by Bank of America.
+My own personal benchmark was Read the rest of this entry »

 July 29th, 2009 Categories: Bethesda